gregorkastner/stochvol/README.md

 * roxygen

 ### Other
-* Depends: methods ("Rscript --vanilla" doesn't load it)
+* -Depends: methods ("Rscript --vanilla" doesn't load it)
 * -prior_mu in draw_h_auxiliary
 * ggplot2
 * -maybe c('svldraws', 'svdraws') should be the new class structure